THREB SOP 4.4

 3.1 Annual renewal progress report

 Annual Renewal Requests and Progress Reports will be required of all investigators at a frequency determined by the THREB at initial approval or subsequently by the Chair as deemed necessary.
 At minimum, the THREB will require a progress report once per year.
-Although the requirement “once per year” does not stipulate an exact time period, normally the research is to be reviewed on or before the anniversary date of the initial THREB approval, even though the research activity may not have begun until some time after that approval.
-[Note: For the purposes of Annual Review, the “anniversary date” of THREB approval is defined as the date of the THREB meeting at which a study is approved, even if approval is dependent on conditions that must later be met prior to Final Approval.]
+Although the requirement “once per year” does not stipulate an exact time period, normally the research is to be reviewed on or before the anniversary date of the initial THREB approval.
+[Note: For the purposes of Annual Review, the “anniversary date” of THREB approval is defined as the anniversary of the date on which the initial THREB Final Approval was given.

 Requests for Renewal with Annual Progress Reports must be submitted until all data have been collected and all contact with study subjects has concluded.